 School officials, when transferring student records, are required to transmit disciplinary records including suspension and expulsion actions against the student.

 WITHDRAWAL FROM SCHOOL

 No student under the age of eighteen (18) will be allowed to withdraw from school without the written consent of the student's parents.
+(See also Board Policy 5130 - Withdrawal from School.)

 IMMUNIZATIONS